yusdacra/rust-nix-templater/README.md

 - Cachix support
 - Generates development shell
 - Desktop file generation
-- CI file generation (currently only for GitHub Actions)
+- CI file generation (GitHub Actions and GitLab CI)
 - Creates Cargo project if one is not found in output directory

 ## Installation